cc-archive/api/docs/readme_dev.rst

   The information passed to the licensing web service may be augmented with optional information about the work to be licensed.
-If included this information will be included in the returned RDF and RDF-in-comment.
+If included this information will be included in the returned RDF and RDFa.
 For example::

     <answers>